The Arithmetic of Consecutive Polynomial Sequences over Finite Fields

-such that all the terms are pairwise coprime. \end{theorem}
+such that all the terms in the sequence are pairwise coprime. \end{theorem}

 \begin{proof} First, we note that two polynomials $f$ and $g$ are coprime if and only if their resultant $\Res{f,g}\ne 0$.
-So, given a consecutive polynomial sequence $\{f_n\}$ of length $H$, the polynomials $f_1,f_2,\ldots,f_H$ are pairwise coprime if and only if
+So, given a consecutive polynomial sequence $\{f_n\}$ of length $H \ge 3$ defined by \eqref{eq:conspolyseq} such that $f_1,f_2,\ldots,f_{H-1}$ are pairwise coprime, the polynomials $f_1,f_2,\ldots,f_H$ are pairwise coprime if and only if